m1kc/lake/README.md

 ## API documentation

-Here's the template for you plugin:
+Here's the template for your plugin:

 ```lua
 return function(lake)